Verified-Intelligence/alpha-beta-CROWN/README.md

 * **GCP-CROWN** ([Zhang et al., NeurIPS 2022](https://arxiv.org/pdf/2208.05740.pdf)) enables the use of general cutting planes methods for neural network verification in a GPU-accelerated and very efficient bound propagation framework.
 Cutting planes can significantly strengthen bound tightness.

-* **GenBaB** ([Shi et al. 2024](https://arxiv.org/pdf/2405.21063.pdf)) enables branch-and-bound based verification for non-ReLU and general nonlinear functions, achieving significant improvements on verifying neural networks with non-ReLU activation functions such as Transformer and LSTM networks, and models that consist of neural networks and additional nonlinear operations such as [ML for AC Optimal Power Flow](https://github.com/AI4OPT/ml4acopf_benchmark).

 * **INVPROP** ([Kotha et al., NeurIPS 2023](https://arxiv.org/pdf/2302.01404.pdf)) handles constraints on the outputs of neural networks which enables tight and provable bounds on the preimage of a neural network.
 We demonstrated several applications, including OOD detection, backward reachability analysis for NN-controlled systems, and tightening bounds for robustness verification.

-We provide bibtex entries below:
+* **BICCOS** ([Zhou et al., NeurIPS 2024](https://openreview.net/pdf?id=FwhM1Zpyft)) generates effective cutting planes during branch-and-bound to tighten verification bounds.
+The cutting plane generation process is efficient and scalable and does not require a MIP solver.

+* **GenBaB** ([Shi et al., TACAS 2025](https://arxiv.org/pdf/2405.21063.pdf)) enables branch-and-bound based verification for general nonlinear functions, achieving significant improvements on verifying neural networks with non-ReLU nonlinearties (such as Transformers), and enabling new applications that contain complicated nonlinear functions on the output of neural networks, such as [ML for AC Optimal Power Flow](https://github.com/AI4OPT/ml4acopf_benchmark).

 ```
 @article{zhang2018efficient,